-How will the school prepare and support my child when joining the school transferring to a new school?
+How will the school prepare and support my child when joining the school and transferring to a new school?

-- We encourage all new children to visit the school prior to starting when they will meet their class and be shown around the school.
-For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings. - When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits. - •If your child has complex needs then an annual review will be used as a transition meeting during which we will invite staff from both schools to attend.
+• We encourage all new children to visit the school prior to starting where they will meet their class and be shown around the school.
+For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings.

+• When children are preparing to leave us for a new school, typically to go to Secondary education, we arrange additional visits.

+• If your child has complex needs then an EHCP annual Review (usually in year 5) will be used as a transition meeting during which we will invite staff from both schools to attend.

-How are the school's resources allocated and matched to children's SEN needs?
+How are the school's resources allocated and matched to children's SEND needs?

-- We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available. - We have a team of STAs and TAs who are funded from the SEN budget and deliver programmes designed to meet your child's needs. - The budget is allocated on a needs basis.
-The children who have the most complex needs are given the most support with a TA or STA.
+• We ensure that all children who have special educational needs are met to the best of the school's ability with the funds available.

+• We have a team of TAs who are funded from the SEN budget and deliver programmes designed to meet groups of children's needs.

+• The budget is allocated on a needs basis.
+The children who have the most complex needs are given the most support often involving a TA.

-How is the decision made about what type and how much support will my child receive?
+How is the decision made about what type and how much support my child will receive?

-- The class teacher alongside the SENCO and/or SRP manager will discuss the child's needs and what support would be appropriate. - Different children will require different levels of support in order to bridge the gap to achieve age expected levels and to support their independence within the classroom. - This will be through on-going discussions with parents and all the appropriate professionals.
+• The class teacher alongside the SENCO will discuss the child's needs and what support would be appropriate.

+• Different children will require different levels of support in order to bridge the gap to achieve age expected attainment and to support their independence within the classroom.

+• This will also be through on-going discussions with parents.